There is a clear link between feedback and success. Feedback is central to everything we do.

 You need a structured process to ensure success with your survey project.

 Goals and objectives are essential to guide survey design.
-Resist the urge to dive head-first into question writing.
+Resist the urge to dive head-first into writing questions.

 Establish a Steering Committee or talk to a subject matter expert!

 Depending on the type of survey you are designing, it can be helpful to talk to a subject matter expert or involve a Steering Committee before you do your own research.

 Field experts understand the subtlety in a topic area and the things that can look important but are ultimately distracting.
 Talking to someone in the field can save time and help focus research into the right areas.

 A benefit of talking to a subject-matter expert or a Steering Committee is that they are likely to know the pitfalls with certain types of questions and what to expect.
 They can help you to shape your objectives into relevant questions for the survey.

 Even though you and your team may be capable of creating thought-provoking questions, it can be beneficial to talk to an experienced researcher or consultant.
 Someone with strong survey-building experience can help you clarify the type of information you are seeking and avoid pitfalls.
 Bringing in a third party adds an objective pair of eyes to the process.
 They will help make the objectives more specific and identify where more information may be needed.